Butcher Babies

 Shepherd and Harvey became known for aggressive, Shock Rock performances that were informed by horror movies and for going topless, wearing tape over their nipples.
 That particular Wendy O.’ inspired stage look was later abandoned.

-De-emphasizing “Goliath’s” melodic tendencies in favor of a Thrash Metal approach, Butcher Babies’ sophomore set, “Take It Like A Man,” a ’15 release, peaked at #76 on the Billboard 200 and hit #5 on the U.S. Indie Chart.
+De-emphasizing “Goliath’s” melodic tendencies in favor of a Thrash Metal approach, Butcher Babies’ sophomore set, “Take It Like A Man,” a ’15 release, peaked at #76 on the Billboard 200 and hit #5 on the U.S. Indie chart.

 According to reports, the record label (Century Media Records) and the group’s management expressed a dislike for the album title and artwork (a young girl in a pink dress wearing a knight’s helmet), and that the band had to fight to keep them.